snjydas/Covid-Guard/README.md

       |__ Images
         |______ [test.1.jpg, test.2.jpg, test.3.jpg , test.4.jpg , test.5.jpg , ....]

+### Overview

+- In the present scenario due to Covid-19, there is no efficient face mask detection applications which are now in high demand for transportation means, densely populated areas, residential districts, large-scale manufacturers and other enterprises to ensure safety.
+- Amidst the COVID-19 situation,  maintaining social distancing and wearing  masks is ignored.
+And, no  data is recorded to ﬁnd out which regions  are violating the same.
+If there is some  way to get this data, necessary  actions can be taken.
+Well, rest easy as our  solution does this for you!
+#### The proposed system can be used in real-time applications which require face-mask & social distancing detection for safety purposes.
+#### The system can be integrated with embedded systems for application in airports, railway stations, offices, schools, and public places to ensure that public safety guidelines are followed.

 ### Getting Started
 <hr/>
 - Clone the repo and cd into the directory